PaddlePaddle/Serving/doc/PIPELINE_SERVING.md

 - Whether input buffers and output buffers in Channel will increase indefinitely

   - It will not increase indefinitely.
 The input to the entire graph execution engine is placed inside a Channel's internal queue, directly acting as a traffic control buffer queue for the entire service.
   - For input buffer, adjust the number of concurrencies of OP1 and OP2 according to the amount of computation, so that the number of input buffers from each input OP is relatively balanced.
+(The length of the input buffer depends on the speed at which each item in the internal queue is ready)
   - For output buffer, you can use a similar process as input buffer, which adjusts the concurrency of OP3 and OP4 to control the buffer length of output buffer.
+(The length of the output buffer depends on the speed at which downstream OPs obtain data from the output buffer)
-  - Note: The length of the input buffer depends on the speed at which each item in the internal queue is ready, and the length of the output buffer depends on the speed at which downstream OPs obtain data from the output buffer.
+  - The amount of data in the Channel will not exceed `worker_num` of gRPC, that is, it will not exceed the thread pool size.

 ## Detailed Design